-10.05.1 The Commission or the Director shall request from each primary management official and from each key employee all of the following information, which will be used by the Commission or a designated independent investigator to conduct or cause to be conducted a background investigation for each primary management official and key employee at least as stringent as those required by parts 556 and 558 of the Code of Federal Regulations.
-The Commission or the Director shall perform or cause to be performed a criminal records check, conducted in accordance with state law procedures, on all applicants and licensees, for verification:

-a.
-Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written);

-b.
-Currently and for the previous 5 years; business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; c.
-The names of current addresses of at least three personal references, including one personal reference that was acquainted with the applicant during each period of residence listed under paragraph (b) of this section;
+- 10.05.1 The Commission or the Director shall request from each primary management official and from each key employee all of the following information, which will be used by the Commission or a designated independent investigator to conduct or cause to be conducted a background investigation for each primary management official and key employee at least as stringent as those required by parts 556 and 558 of the Code of Federal Regulations.
+The Commission or the Director shall perform or cause to be performed a criminal records check, conducted in accordance with state law procedures, on all applicants and licensees, for verification: - (A) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (B) Currently and for the previous 5 years; business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - (C) The names of current addresses of at least three personal references, including one personal reference that was acquainted with the applicant during each period of residence listed under paragraph (b) of this section;

-d.
-Current business and residence telephone numbers;

-e.
-A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses;

-f.
-A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses;

-g.
-The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted;

-h.
-For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any;

-i.
-For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within 10 years of the date of the application, the name and address of the court involved and the date and disposition;

-j.
-For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (h) or (i) of this section, the criminal charge, the name and address of the court involved and the date and disposition;

-k.
-The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted;
+- (D) Current business and residence telephone numbers; - (E) A description of any existing and previous business relationships with Indian tribes, including ownership interests in those businesses: - (F) A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses; - (G) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted; - (H) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - (I) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations), within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - (J) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (h) or (i) of this section, the criminal charge, the name and address of the court involved and the date and disposition; - (K) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (L) A current passport quality photograph taken within the thirty (30) days prior to the submission of the background information; - (M) Any other information the Commission or Director deems relevant: and

-I. A current photograph;

-m.
-Any other information the Commission or Director deems relevant; and n.
-Fingerprints consistent with procedures adopted by the Commission or Director according to 25 C.F.R. § 522.2(h)

-- 10.06 Consultation with Law Enforcement.
+- (N) Fingerprints consistent with procedures adopted by the Commission or Director according to 25 C.F.R. § 522.2(h) - 10.06 Consultation with Law Enforcement.
 As a part of the background investigation, the Director shall consult with appropriate law enforcement officials concerning any application for a license before the license is issued. - 10.07 Fees.
-The Commission shall set fees for applications, background investigations and licenses.
-All such fees shall be made payable to the Tribe.
+The Commission shall set fees for application, background investigations and licenses.
+All such fees shall be made payable to the Tribe for use under the Commission's approved budget.